 There are 3 types of Community Scholarships:

-• Full Scholarship includes complimentary conference registration.
-It also covers up to US $750 (US/Canada) or US $1500 (International) to and from the conference at the lowest fare for economy travel and up to 5 nights hotel accommodations at the discounted scholarship rate.
+• Full Scholarship recipients receive complimentary conference registration.
+The full scholarship also covers up to US $750 (US/Canada) or US $1500 (International) to and from the conference at the lowest fare for economy travel and up to 5 nights hotel accommodations at the discounted scholarship rate.
 A daily stipend may also be provided for awardees from resource-limited countries.

-• Partial Scholarship will receive complimentary conference registration.
-It also covers travel OR hotel depending on the recipient’s need as demonstrated in their application
+• Partial Scholarship recipients receive complimentary conference registration and coverage of travel OR hotel depending on the recipient’s need as demonstrated in their application

 Scholarship Criteria